 Collapsed Topics Format

-Collapsed Topics format allows instructor or organize the course material into sections based on topic or weekly structure.
-In this format all sections except section zero (Course Welcome message) have a toggle that displays/hides that section.
-One or more sections can be displayed at any given time.
+Collapsed Topics format is similar to topics format.
+It allows instructors to organize course material into sections based on topic or weekly structure.
+In this format all sections except the top section have a toggle that is used to display/hide section.
+One or more sections can be displayed at the same time.

 In this format the course is organized into a modular and visual course format that hides all topics and creates a grid of icons (one for each topic) with short titles.
 Clicking on an icon brings up the content from the corresponding topic.

-In all fomats with the exception social wall format, it is always possible to add more sections throughout the course as needed, though we do not recemmend decreasing the number of sections as you might risk deleting existing content.
+In all formats with the exception social wall format, it is always possible to add more sections throughout the course as needed, though we do not recommend decreasing the number of sections as you might risk deleting existing content.

 You can change the layout of your course from the Edit course settings page, which can be accessed from the Edit settings link on the Administration block on the course homepage.